FoamScience/FoamScience.github.io/_posts/2018-08-25-vim-openfoam-power-part2.md

 {% endhighlight %}

-And you should be ready to test it with a sample (erronous) `blockMeshDict`:
+And you should be ready to test it with a sample (erroneous) `blockMeshDict`:
 1. Make something of importance go wrong in a `blockMeshDict` (the last ; in a block is not that important).
 2. While editing `blockMeshDict`, run `:compile blockMesh` to set the correct compiler